 Assessment takes many forms.
 We assess children through discussion and close observation of them at work, as well as through more formal testing procedures.
-Children's progress in

-National Curriculum subjects is assessed with the aid of optional tests in reading, writing, spelling, mental and written maths.
+Children's progress in National Curriculum subjects is assessed with the aid of optional tests in reading, writing, spelling, mental and written maths.

-National testing arrangements mean that all children are formally assessed, by a combination of teacher assessment and SATs tests, in English and Maths, towards the end of Year 2 and Year 6.
+National testing arrangements mean that all children are formally assessed, by a combination of teacher assessment and SATs tests, in English and Maths in Year 6.
 Children in Reception are assessed on entry and throughout the year.